mithril-security/bastionlab/docs/docs/getting-started/installation.md

 ### From source

 #### Automated build
 Before using the automated build, make sure to run it in a RHEL or Debian based linux distro.
-The script will detect on the run on which is running.
+The script will detect on the run on which distro it is running.

-The **build.sh** script must be runned inside the *server's directory*, it will check and install all the necessary dependencies to build the server, if needed, and then it will start building it.
+The **build.sh** script must be ran inside the *server's directory*, it will check and install all the necessary dependencies to build the server, if needed, and then it will start building it.

 ```bash
 git clone https://github.com/mithril-security/bastionlab.git